AliceWonderMiscreations/php-ccm/README.md

 The system administrator can install that and the files will go in the local branch, it will not conflict with a new version in the stable branch.
-Then as long as imaginemail is configured to have the local branch in its `phpinclude` path *before* the stable branch, it will work.
+Then as long as imaginemail is configured to search the local branch for classes *before* the stable branch, it will work.

+The search order can be configured on a per-web application basis without needing to change the `phpinclude` path.

 ### Security Patch Notification